Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 <div style="text-align: justify">
 <p>We could stop there, but in the case where we have an instance of Vim
-running, and change the scheme using one of our aliases from withing in a Tmux pane, Vim won't automatically re-run the SetColorScheme function.</p>
+running, and change the scheme using one of our aliases from within in a Tmux pane, Vim won't automatically re-run the SetColorScheme function.</p>
 </div>